ksandnes/NLP_project/README.md

 b.	python book_project.py dtw        (to run in DTW-only mode)

 Your output should be a progressively printed list of word predictions for 4 age-labeled test subjects along with the correct word into the terminal output, ending with a percentage success rate for each subject.
-To view the progress of the KNN trainer (which does take a few minutes), you can uncomment line 70.
+To view the progress of the KNN trainer (which does take a few minutes), uncomment line 70.